 When your license is suspended because you have failed to appear on a traffic ticket, you DO NOT have to pay collections to clear the hold on your driver’s license.

 In this case you can still see a judge, and it is much better to handle your ticket in court if this option is available to you in order to preserve your DMV record as well as your criminal record.

-As an attorney, I’ve been dealing with GC Services for my clients for several years and have helped thousands of clients get better results in court.
+As a Los Angeles traffic ticket attorney, I’ve been dealing with GC Services for my clients for several years and have helped thousands of clients get better results in court.
 I can do the same for you, including:

 - Put your case back in court and handle everything for you without the need for you to be present in court with me.

 - Resolve your ticket with better results in court (lower fines, no points on your DMV record, and no misdemeanor on your criminal record for the FTA charge).

 If you’re still not sure what the best course of action is, for an open and honest consultation you can contact me here:

 Understanding the GC Services “Amnesty” Program

 There is a lot of confusion about the GC Services traffic ticket amnesty program, which actually is no longer available anyway.